revagomes/website/designs/blog/14-deploying-to-linode.md

       ○ successfully deployed origin/master

 You should commit both `./deploy` and `./deploy.conf` to your git repo.
-That way, anyone on your team can just run `./deploy linode` later to push a deploy out.
-Make sure to add everyone's SSH keys to the `deploy` user.
+That way, anyone on your team can just run `./deploy linode` later to push a new deploy out.
+Make sure to add everyone's SSH keys to the `deploy` user too.

 [16]: https://github.com/visionmedia
 [17]: https://github.com/visionmedia/deploy